Vasu-xD/goWhisperBot/README.md

 AGPL-3.0-or-later

 ```
-ezWhisperBot - A Telegram bot for sending whisper messages
+goWhisperBot - A Telegram bot for sending whisper messages
 Copyright (C) 2021  Roj Serbest

 This program is free software: you can redistribute it and/or modify